MJRaei/HackRadar/README.md

 ## License

-This project is not yet licensed.
-All rights reserved.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.